andresnavag93/cep-checked-list/README.md

 </p>

 <h1 align="center">
-  Ceptinel - Eventos
+  Ceptinel - Events
 </h1>

 <br/>

-### Parte 1
+### Part 1

-- Listar los elementos.
+- List the elements.
-- Paginar la lista, 10 elementos p/pag.
+- Paginate the list, 10 elements per page.
-- Permitir filtrar la tabla según el contenido de sus campos.
+- Allow filtering the table based on the content of its fields.
-- Dejarla andando en github pages: [https://andresnavag93.github.io/ceptinel-events/index.html](https://andresnavag93.github.io/ceptinel-events/index.html)
+- Host it on GitHub Pages: [https://andresnavag93.github.io/ceptinel-events/index.html](https://andresnavag93.github.io/ceptinel-events/index.html)

-### Parte 2
+### Part 2

-- El contenido debe ser responsivo
+- The content should be responsive.

-### Parte 3
+### Part 3

-- Contador que me permita saber cuántos elementos hay vistos y no vistos.
+- A counter that allows me to know how many elements are seen and unseen.
-- Permitir marcar un elemento de la lista como "visto".
+- Allow marking an element in the list as "seen."
-- Filtrar la lista por rango de fecha/hora (edited).
+- Filter the list by date/time range (edited).